 The project scope has remained the same; additional vaults may be added to or removed from the program based upon business case recommendations from the Asset Management Programs.
 The cost for vaults that may be permanently taken out of service or replaced under other future projects have been moved to funding beyond 6 years.
 The Prince George's, Old Baltimore Ave, and Brinkley vaults are nearly completed.
 Land and rights-of-way costs are included in WSSC Project W-202.00.

-Coordinating Agencies: Maryland State Highway Administration; Maryland Water Management Administration; Montgomery County Government; Prince George's County Department of Public Works and Transportation; Prince George's County Government;
+Coordinating Agencies: Maryland State Highway Administration; Maryland Water Management Administration; Montgomery County Government; Prince George's County Department of Permitting Inspection and Enforcement; Montgomery County Department of Public Works and Transportation; Prince George's County Government: